 Traditionally the midlife crisis was an ailment associated with men.
 However, it has become increasingly common for women to suffer from a midlife crisis.
 According to MedicineNet.com, a midlife crisis occurs during middle age and is characterized by emotional turmoil and challenges coping with some aspects of life.

-Although female midlife crisis sufferers may experience a variety of symptoms based on their specific emotional obstacles and lifestyles, several symptoms are generally associated with the midlife crisis.
-According to Psychology Today (see Resources) these symptoms include daydreaming, questioning the self, boredom, frantic energy, irritability, compulsive behavior, changes in sexual desire and changes in ambition.
+Although female midlife crisis sufferers may experience a variety of symptoms based on their specific emotional obstacles and lifestyle, several symptoms are generally associated with the midlife crisis.
+According to Psychology Today these symptoms include daydreaming, questioning the self, boredom, frantic energy, irritability, compulsive behavior, changes in sexual desire and changes ambition.

 Impact of Women's Liberation

 The increasing liberation of American women allows a greater exploration of the midlife crisis.
 Women are no longer obligated to keep a subordinate place in the home.
 Instead many older women seek divorce, go to college and change their careers.
 When they begin to question their happiness during middle age many of them realize that they are not trapped in their current reality, they have the options and the means for change.

 The women’s liberation movement may also have impacted why the midlife crisis was previously associated with only men.
 Men were the sex that could, without societal reprimand, seek divorce, make large purchases and ignite serious change.
 Therefore, they were in a way more free to fully react to a midlife crisis.
 Women, on the other hand, were bound by cultural expectations to continue in subordinate roles.